 But the madness of Martinsville can work to a driver’s benefit, as well.
 Harvick found that out in April 2011, when he started ninth, led just six of 500 laps and beat runner-up Dale Earnhardt Jr. to the finish line by .727 of a second.

-While Harvick has raced up front and scored five stage wins this year, he is still in search of his first Cup Series race win at an oval track this season.
-A win this weekend at Martinsville would secure his position in the winner-take-all, Championship 4 round at Homestead-Miami (Fla.)
-Speedway and give him a shot at his second Cup Series championship.
+A win this weekend at Martinsville would secure Harvick’s position in the winner-take-all, Championship 4 round at Homestead-Miami Speedway and give him a shot at his second Cup Series championship.

-KEVIN HARVICK, Driver of the No. 4 Busch NA Ford Fusion for Stewart-Haas Racing:
+KEVIN HARVICK, Driver of the No. 4 Busch Ford Fusion for Stewart-Haas Racing: